Skip to content

 Electrical switch next to an upside-down outlet.
 The switch is turned on.

 We all try to do our part and save energy by using less light and air conditioning or unplugging unused electronics.
 This is because saving energy also helps cut down on carbon emissions generated from thermal power, a driving force behind climate change.
+It’s just like how Samsung creates low-power memory chips to reduce the energy used in data centers.

 How are